 This is particularly useful if it is outdoors.
 This way, you can keep not just the contaminants out but avoid dry leaves and other dust that the wind brings along.
 And don’t forget them animals lurking around to take a poop in your lovely little spa.

-Keeping a hot tub clean is not that hard to do.
+Now you know how to drain a hot tub – keeping it clean is not that hard.
 But neglect it and you will end up with a big container full of gunk.
 Maintaining it is slightly tougher than taking care of a bathroom but a lot easier than keeping a swimming pool clean.
 You need to find a balance between the two.

 To summarize, what you need to do is keep an eye on the levels of water chemistry and clean it once a week.
 Then you must give it extra chlorine treatment or shocks once a week too.